-Backpacking 101: Moseley Trail for Families (6 Miles, Ages 4+)
+Backpacking 101: Moseley Trail for Families (6 Miles)

-Friday, July 11th at 11AM through Saturday, July 12th at 11AM
+Saturday, July 13th at 11AM through Sunday July 14th at 11AM

-Join us in Backpacking 101, presented by Mercy Health, for a full mind, body and wellness experience with your family.
 Backpack your way through dynamic habitats of Secor Metropark, connect to the Moseley Trail, and spend the night camping at the serene Wiregrass Lake.
 This is the perfect backpacking experience for young explorers and families.
-Top off your evening with a magical stand up paddleboarding experience on Wiregrass Lake.
+Top off your evening with a magical canoeing experience on Wiregrass Lake.